 This course presents information on the theory of operation, application and installation practices pertaining to equipment that provides for electrical power generation, transmission and use.
 The course covers energy and power conversion, AC and DC power systems, power quality considerations, AC and DC generators, transformers and AC and DC motors.
 The National Electrical Code will be referenced throughout this course as it applies to the subject matter.
 The material presented in this course satisfies NH Electrical Apprentice training requirements.
 Laboratory work will reinforce and promote the application of theoretical concepts.
-Prerequisites: ETEC120M or permission of the Program Coordinator.
-Corequisite: MATH151M or MATH151XM.
+Prerequisites: ETEC120M and MATH135M or permission of the Program Coordinator.

-ETEC160 Residential, Commercial and Industrial Wiring 3-3-4
+ETEC160 Commercial and Industrial Wiring

-This course presents comprehensive coverage of the requirements and methods for wiring residential, commercial and industrial installations.
-The subject matter will include interpretation and analysis of electrical schematics, load calculations, equipment types and applications, special occupancies, special equipment and special conditions as they relate to the three installation types.
+This course presents comprehensive coverage of the requirements and methods for wiring Commercial, and Industrial installations.
+The subject matter will include interpretation and analysis of electrical schematics, load calculations, equipment types and applications, special occupancies, special equipment, and special conditions as they relate to these installation types.
 The National Electrical Code will be an integral part of this course.
 The material presented in this course satisfies NH Electrical Apprentice training requirements.
 Laboratory work will reinforce and promote the application of theoretical concepts.
-Prerequisites: ETEC120M or permission of Program Coordinator.
-Corequisite: MATH151M or MATH151XM.
+Prerequisites: ETEC120M and MATH135M or permission of Program Coordinator.
+Corequisite: MATH151M